Pregnancy in Women with CF

 • How are YOU (not baby) doing emotionally/mentally?

-• Have you experienced any changes to your vaginal health or to your pelvic floor function?
+• Have you experienced any changes to your vaginal health or your pelvic floor function?

 • Recommendation: Have conversations about CF-specific needs like medications, maintaining airway clearance, and how to modify routine(s) while caring for a baby and potentially breastfeeding.

-• Can I put together a written care plan for you to share with your OB-GYN or MFM to outline what your CF care needs might be during labor and delivery?
+• Can I create a written care plan for you to share with your OB-GYN or MFM to outline your CF care needs during labor and delivery?

 • What are the risks to my health if I opt to get pregnant?
 How do you feel my health will be impacted if I get pregnant?